Tell Tale Tusk are a contemporary-folk ensemble

 Their traditional songs are carefully chosen to portray and represent women in more assertive roles and their original material aims to change and diversity the narratives about the female experiences usually found in folk music.

 The ensemble has grown and developed together over the years, emerging first as an a Capella trio, before collecting a fiddle player and setting hands upon new instruments to explore and expand their palette.
-Since December 2017, the group have begun exploring the addition of Cello in order to round out their sound and delve deeper in the possibilities of groove and harmony.
+Since December 2017, the group have been collaborating with local cellists in order to round out their sound and delve deeper in the possibilities of groove and harmony.

 Their highly collaborative process and different musical backgrounds are what informs the diverse styles and varied sounds that can be heard within their music.